-Here are a few turbines that are available on Amazon for charging up a battery bank or just providing some direct power to your home.
+Here are a few turbines for charging up a battery bank or just providing some direct power to your home.
 Most people charge batteries up so they can take advantage of wind when needed.
 I am including a large and smaller turbine for you to look at.

 That means you can start making power at that speed which is not that fast really.
 This is a major improvement over older designs.

 For those that want to try some wind power out but not make a major investment, this 400 watt turbine offers a good option.

 If you just want to have wind as a supplement and not a major power source to an existing system then this is a solution worth considering.
 Outbuildings and barns that need a little bit of power or that are facing the right direction to catch your commonly prevailing winds could handle this smaller turbine.
 It assembles easily and has a warranty.

 It is possible to make your own wind turbine if you are a little bit handy.
 Here is a link to a video for making your own wind turbine with some basic supplies listed below.